zhongfu/tp/docs/UserGuide.md

 After the job is completed, you can mark the job as paid, and PeopleSoft will calculate how much each employee is to be paid based on their hourly rates.
 You can also generate a payslip in comma-separated values (CSV) format for you and your employees to refer to.

-The program simulates a real life workflow:
+PeopleSoft simulates a real life workflow:
   * The company receives a new job.
   * The HR manager `add`s the job to PeopleSoft, and `assign`s employees to work on it.
   * The employees start working.